-The Agreement between the European Union and Japan for an Economic Partnership (EPA) has been in force since 1 February 2019.
-It eliminates tariffs and other regulations limiting the trade, including a large part of agricultural products.
-This agreement creates new possibilities for Polish-Japanese cooperation.
-The export of Polish beef to Japan has been steadily growing (3346 tons with the value exceeding Euro 14 million in 2019), indicating a huge trade potential between Poland and Japan.
-Thus, Polish producers look into the future with hope, counting on further dynamic beef export growth.
-Polish beef producers are ready to expand trade.
-It is confirmed by a continuous competence increase and wider product range adapted to the expectations of the most demanding Japanese customers.
+The Agreement between the European Union and Japan for an Economic Partnership – EPA has been in force since February 1, 2019.
+It eliminates customs duties and other regulations restricting trade, including for a large part of agricultural goods.
+This agreement offers new opportunities for European-Japanese cooperation.
+Sales of European beef to Japan have been steadily increasing since 2017.
+The EU exported 4,281 tons of beef in 2017, and 19,691 tons in 2021 (January-November).
+This is a huge increase, which shows the great potential for trade between the EU and Japan in this assortment.
+Thus, European producers look to the future with hope, counting on further dynamic development of export cooperation.
+The readiness of beef producers’ for permanent cooperation is confirmed by the continuous improvement of competences and expansion of the product offer, tailored to the expectations of the most demanding recipients from Japan and Hong Kong.

 The program “European beef on Asian markets” was initiated by the Union of Producers and Employers of Meat Industry (UPEMI) – a leading industry organization, associating over 110 entities in the Polish meat sector.
 UPEMI is an association representing producers in contacts with public institutions, conducts promotional and marketing activities on behalf of its members, also with a view to developing a sales network and international contacts, as well as raising internal production standards and the widespread use of good production practices.